mobilecoinfoundation/mobilecoin/README.md

 The MobileCoin Consensus Protocol is a high-performance solution to the byzantine agreement problem that allows new payments to be rapidly confirmed.
 The `consensus-service` target binary uses Intel Software Guard eXtensions (Intel SGX) to provide defense-in-depth improvements to privacy and trust.

-To learn how MobileCoin uses Intel SGX to provide integrity in Byzantine Fault Tolerant (BFT) consensus as well as forward secrecy to secure your privacy, see the [consensus/enclave](./consensus/enclave) crate.
+To learn how MobileCoin uses Intel SGX to provide additional integrity in Byzantine Fault Tolerant (BFT) consensus as well as forward secrecy to secure your privacy, see the [consensus/enclave](./consensus/enclave) crate.
 To build and run consensus, see the [consensus/service](./consensus/service) crate.

 *Full validator nodes* additionally use the `ledger-distribution` target binary to publish a copy of their computed blockchain to content delivery networks (currently to Amazon S3 only).
 The public blockchain is a zero-knowledge data structure that consists only of *utxos*, *key images* and block metadata used to ensure consistency and to construct Merkle proofs.
 To build and run ledger distribution, see the [ledger/distribution](./ledger/distribution) crate.